 Inwardly, I questioned whether the skinny plywood strip could handle the chassis job.
 The wheelbase would be at least a foot longer than the old skateboard (making it the sidewalk equivalent of a stretch limo).
 And sooner or later, the new “Scootboard” would have to stand up to the big boys in her school.

-But I knew it would be a simple matter to reinforce the plywood chassis using WEST SYSTEM® products.
+But I knew that building the scootboard would be a simple matter to reinforce the plywood chassis using WEST SYSTEM® products.
 It occurred to me that this was the perfect project to teach Mikayla the effectiveness of composite reinforcement in stiffening our marginal structure.
 The WEST SYSTEM User Manual & Product Guide is filled with exactly the right goodies to start anyone on the road to becoming an experienced composites expert.
 There is not only easy-to-use 105/205 epoxy, but also versatile 703-12 Unidirectional Carbon Tape, 3″ wide.
-The 703 carbon was exactly the right width for the chassis of our Scootboard.
+The 703 carbon was exactly the right width for the chassis of our scootboard.
 WEST SYSTEM also offers 808 Flexible Plastic Spreaders for applying the epoxy to the carbon fabric.